QuickWick123/Pet-Care/README.md

 ## This repo has been forked.
 Please go to https://github.com/Javipen/Pet-Care to see it's contributors.
+To see a live demo of the "View Books" section which I developed: https://youtu.be/K8vAbcowUH4

+Technologies used: REST API, SQL, HTML, CSS, Python, Django Framework

 ## React Native Fiber Firebase v2.0.0